-I was talking to Sarah about this and we decided to put our heads together and write down our top tips to find time to sew.
+I was talking to my friend Sarah about this and we decided to put our heads together and write down our top tips to find time to sew.
 Because taking time to sew is not something you should feel guilty about.
 You’re making something useful and beautiful, building your skills, and filling your own bucket so you’ll be ready to give more to those you love.
 Are you ready???
 Let’s count down.

 9. If house chores are keeping you from sewing, play a little game with yourself.
 Set a timer and alternate Speed cleaning for 20 minutes then sewing for 20 minutes.
 It’s amazing how much cleaning you can accomplish with the proper motivation and you’ll be surprised at how much sewing you can get done in 20 minutes.

 That was Sarah’s tip for dealing with housework.
 This is mine…

 8. Block or hide the distracting housework.
 Close the door to the laundry room.
 Shove the junk inside and close your children’s bedroom doors.
 Put on your blinders and quickly walk past it all to your sewing room After all, no matter how many times you clean it, that mess is gonna re-appear.
 Your fabric is calling you! (note: I may or may not shove the dishes into the dishwasher just so they stop distracting me… and then it only takes a second to start it.)